 Medically reviewed by Drugs.com.
 Last updated on Nov 2, 2021.

-Severe acute exacerbations of hepatitis B have been reported upon discontinuation of anti-hepatitis B therapy, including entecavir.
-Hepatic function should be monitored closely for at least several months in patients who discontinue therapy and reinitiation of anti-hepatitis B therapy may be warranted.
-Entecavir is not recommended in HIV/HBV co-infected patients not treated with highly active antiretroviral therapy because there is potential for the development of resistance to HIV nucleoside reverse transcriptase inhibitors.
-Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogues .
+Severe acute exacerbations of hepatitis B have been reported in patients who have discontinued anti-hepatitis B therapy, including entecavir.
+Hepatic function should be monitored closely for at least several months after discontinuation.
+Initiation of anti-hepatitis B therapy may be warranted.
+Entecavir is not recommended in patients co-infected with human immunodeficiency virus (HIV) and hepatitis B virus (HBV) who are not also receiving highly active antiretroviral therapy (HAART) because of the potential for the development of resistance to HIV nucleoside reverse transcriptase inhibitors.
+Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogue inhibitors .

 Commonly used brand name(s)

 In the U.S.

 Chemical Class: Guanosine Nucleoside Analog

 Entecavir is used to treat liver infection caused by hepatitis B virus.
 It belongs to the family of medicines called antivirals.
 Antivirals are used to treat infections that are caused by viruses.
 Entecavir will not cure the hepatitis B virus, but it will keep it from reproducing and causing more liver damage.

 Entecavir is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For entecavir, the following should be considered: